 Creative Commons Licenses

-The LCDC encourages the use of Creative Commons Licensing as a means to promote the sharing of Works while retaining the copyright of the Works.
+The LUDC encourages the use of Creative Commons Licensing as a means to promote the sharing of Works while retaining the copyright of the Works.
 This license is optional and contributors are able to choose a Creative Commons license during the submission process.
 For more information on the Creative Commons Licenses, please view: https://creativecommons.org/licenses/